Kitura/kitura.dev/content/docs/guides/client/iOSClient.md

 ###Adding functionality

-Firstly, open the info.plist file in your preferred text editor and add this anywhere in the first dictionary declaration:
+Firstly, open the info.plist file in your default text editor and add this anywhere in the first dictionary declaration:
 ```
 <key>NSAppTransportSecurity</key>
 <dict>